cizydorczyk/Snakemake-SNP-Calling-Pipeline/README.md

 To come...

-## Resources for snakemake and examples of other pipelines:
+## Resources for snakemake and examples of other pipelines:\
-\nBacDist: A relatively new snp pipeline (https://github.com/MigleSur/BacDist)
-\nExample of a VERY clean snakemake workflow (https://github.com/snakemake-workflows/rna-seq-star-deseq2)
+BacDist: A relatively new snp pipeline (https://github.com/MigleSur/BacDist) Example of a VERY clean snakemake workflow (https://github.com/snakemake-workflows/rna-seq-star-deseq2)\
-\nA custom snp pipeline running similar tools (an example of how to incorporate them; for learning purposes) (https://github.com/CJREID/snplord)
+A custom snp pipeline running similar tools (an example of how to incorporate them; for learning purposes) (https://github.com/CJREID/snplord)